Anngeni/Cookie-Snake/README.md

 # Cookie-Snake
-My version of Snake eating cookies instead of apples
+My version of Snake eating cookies instead of apples!